MicrosoftDocs/memdocs/memdocs/intune/protect/security-baseline-settings-defender-atp.md

   - **Yes** (*default*) - During a full scan, removable drives (like USB flash drives) are scanned.
   - **Not configured** - The setting returns to client default, which scans removable drives, however the user can disable this scan.

-- **Defender for Cloud potentially unwanted app action**
+- **Defender potentially unwanted app action**
   CSP: [Defender/PUAProtection](/windows/client-management/mdm/policy-csp-defender#defender-puaprotection)

   Specify the level of detection for potentially unwanted applications (PUAs).
-Security alerts users when potentially unwanted software is being downloaded or attempts to install on a device.
+Defender alerts users when potentially unwanted software is being downloaded or attempts to install on a device.
   - **Device default**
   - **Block** (*default*) - Detected items are blocked, and show in history along with other threats.
-  - **Audit** - Defender for Cloud detects potentially unwanted applications, but takes no action.
-You can review information about the applications Defender for Cloud would have taken action against by searching for events that are created by Defender for Cloud in the Event Viewer.
+  - **Audit** - Defender detects potentially unwanted applications, but takes no action.
+You can review information about the applications Defender would have taken action against by searching for events that are created by Defender in the Event Viewer.

 - **Turn on cloud-delivered protection**
   CSP: [AllowCloudProtection](/windows/client-management/mdm/policy-csp-defender#defender-allowcloudprotection)

-  By default, Defender for Cloud on Windows 10/11 desktop devices sends information to Microsoft about any problems it finds.
+  By default, Defender on Windows 10/11 desktop devices sends information to Microsoft about any problems it finds.
 Microsoft analyzes that information to learn more about problems affecting you and other customers, to offer improved solutions.

   - **Yes** (*default*) - Cloud-delivered protection is turned on.
 Device users can't change this setting.
   - **Not configured**  - The setting is restored to the system default.